B-Gendron/B-Gendron/README.md

 # Hi, I’m @B-Gendron 👋
-I’m a **data science** student at the École des Mines de Nancy (France) and University of Luxembourg.
+I’m a data science student at the École des Mines de Nancy (France) and University of Luxembourg.
+I'm currently a NLP research intern at LORIA (Laboratoire Lorrain de Recherche en Informatique et ses Applications) in Nancy (France).

-I'm currently a **NLP research intern** at LORIA (Laboratoire Lorrain de Recherche en Informatique et ses Applications), Nancy (France).
+Want to know more about my research interests and projects?
+Check out [my academic website](https://b-gendron.github.io/).

 ---